ResinIoDotNetExamples/Example-01-HelloWorld/README.md

 1. Run monodevelop and create a new project.
-For simplicity, I created my project right in the deployment repository, but that's only because it makes it easier to package the sample.
+For simplicity, I created my project right in the deployment repository, but that's only because it makes it easier to package this as a sample.
 In practice, you will want a separate git repo for your source code, and then just copy the binaries into your deployment repo.
 You can run monodevelop on any platform (Windows, Mac, Linux) - it does not have to be run on a Raspberry Pi.
-For this sample, I worked from a PC running Debian.
+For this sample, I worked from a PC running X86-64 Debian.
 1. Create a new project.
-You should create a command-line project.
+You should create a 'Console' project.
 The default command-line project is a hello world program, so we don't have to edit any code.
 1. We do have to change some options though.
 Firstly, right-click on the